oatlog/oatlog/doc/report/main.typ

 Oatlog query plans only generic joins as described in @section_background_wcoj.
 Generic join is worst-case optimal given identically sized relations, but for relations of different sizes one should prefer to join smaller relations first.
-Oatlog statically query-plans at compile-time since that requires less engineering effort and provides greater ABI freedom in code generation compared to run-time dynamic query planning.
+Oatlog statically query-plans at compile-time since that requires less engineering effort and provides greater freedom in terms of memory representation compared to run-time dynamic query planning.
 We are therefore very limited in terms of what relation size information is known when query planning.
 Oatlog makes the following assumptions
-- `new` is smaller than `old` is smaller than `all`.
+- `new` is smaller than `old` and `old` is smaller than `all`.
-- Functional dependency may cause some joins to produce at most a single element.
+- Functional dependencies may cause some joins to produce at most a single element.
 - Relations corresponding to global variables contain exactly one element.

 Generic join is usually formulated as selecting an order in which to determine variables, but